kwakuemma37/Azure-lessons/README.md

   #### Horizontal scaling
          With horizontal scaling you add more resources (scale out) when needed and remove resources that are not needed (scale in).
          You scale out by adding resource eg. adding another virtual machine or running multiple instances of the services.
+### Describe the benefits of reliability and predictability in the cloud
+      Reliability and predictability are 2 crucial cloud benefits that help you develop solutions with confidence.
+   #### Reliability:
+          Reliability, which is one of the pillars of MZ Azure is the ability for a system to recover from failures and continue function.
+          The decentralized design of the cloud makes it naturally support a reliable and resilient infrastructure.
+          With the decentralised design, the cloud makes it possible to deploy resources in different regions around the world.
+This design makes it possible for services to continue running even when there's catasrophic event as other regions are still up and running.
+          We can desing applications to take advantage of this increased reliability.
+          In some cases the cloud environment itself will automatically shift to a different reion, with no action needed on your part.
+   #### Predictability:
+          Predictability lets you move forward with confidence because you can predict what the future will be in terms of cost and performance.
+          Performance predictability:
+            This focuses on predicting the resources that are needed to deliver positive experience for your customers.
+            - Autoscaling, load balancing and high availability are some of the cloud concepts that support performance predictability.
+            - If you sudden need more resources, autoscaling can deploy additional resources to meet the demand, and then scale back when the demands drops.
+            - Load balancing can help redirect some of the load to other less stressed areas when traffic demand is heavy in one area.
+          Cost predictability:
+            Cost predictability focuses to predicting or forecasting cloud spend.
+            With the cloud we can monitory resources usage in real-time and ensure that we're using them in the most efficient way, and apply data analytics to find patterns and trends tha help better plan resource deployments.
+            YOu can predict future costs and adjust your resources as needed by using cloud analytics and information.
+            Total cost of Ownership (TCO0 or pricing calculator get help get an estimate of potential cloud spend.